nicolasduminil/50-shades-of-rest/README.md

 module of our project.
 Given that all the RESTassured tests of the different RESTfull services implementations in this project are very similar, it's a good design decision to factor them in a common abstract class and to make them extend it.
-Hence, the listing above is a snipet taken from this class which shows how RESTassured allows to execute an HTTP POST requests on the `CustomerResource`, in order to create a new customer.
+Hence, the listing above is a snippet taken from this class which shows how RESTassured allows to execute an HTTP POST requests on the `CustomerResource`, in order to create a new customer.
 As you can see, RESTassured suports a *given- when-then* syntax borrowed from the acceptance tests scenarios.
 Please notice how